fluid-cloudnative/fluid/docs/en/samples/data_warmup.md

 ```

 `spec.dataset` specifies the target dataset that needs to be preloaded.
 In this example, our target is the Dataset named `spark` under the `default` namespace.
-Feel free to change the configuration above if it doesn't match your actual environment
+Feel free to change the configuration above if it doesn't match your actual environment. ** note ** The namespace of your DataLoad must be consistent with the namespace of your dataset.

 **By default, it'll preload all the data in the target dataset**.
 If you'd like to controll the data preloading behaviors in a more find-grained way(e.g. preload data under some specified path only),
 please refer to [DataLoad Advanced Configurations](#dataload-advanced-configurations)